Cerebral Palsy Awareness

 How Thomas Pest Wants to Help

 During the month of March and throughout the year, Thomas Pest Services will be working to raise Cerebral Palsy awareness, a cause near and dear to Bill and Sarah Thomas-Clark.
-We are asking people to wear the color green to help raise awareness and support for all those who suffer from Cerebral Palsy, especially on Wednesday, March 25th, Cerebral Palsy Day.
-The technicians at Thomas Pest Services have even decided to wear green booties in an effort to raise awareness and Thomas Pest Services has a vehicle dedicated to Cerebral Palsy awareness that we hope you will see throughout the Capital Region.
+We are asking people to wear the color green to help raise awareness and support for all those who suffer from Cerebral Palsy, especially on March 25th, Cerebral Palsy Day.
+The team at Thomas Pest Services wears green uniforms on Friday in an effort to raise awareness.

 We have three core goals: